Macken-Lopez/Clustering-Zillow/README.md

 - alpha = 1 - confidence, therefore alpha is 0.05

 #### Results:
 Since age is actually a categorical, we explored every unique age with a sample size of greater than 100.
+We observe the aggregate of our results in the form of a pie chart.

 (a conservative sample size to ensure our tests are significant).
 We ran the levene test then a ttest for indpendence respective to the levene test results.
 The net results give us a bit more detail than an ANOVA which would allow for deeper inspection.